ysamwang/cdcs/README.md

 - To replicate the simulations used to create Figure 3 use the script figure3_replication.R
 - To replicate the real data analysis use the script dataAnalysis_replication.R.
-The data is the 12 portfolio average weighted data for 2019-2023 from [Kenneth French’s data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/ftp/12_Industry_Portfolios_daily_CSV.zip) and is located in the data folder.
+The data is the 12 portfolio average value weighted data for 2019-2023 from [Kenneth French’s data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/ftp/12_Industry_Portfolios_daily_CSV.zip) and is located in the data folder.
 It was accessed in Mar 2024.
 Note: